Skykurohi/Roll20-Macros/README.md

 # Roll20 Macros
 My personal repository of Roll20 macros.
-Feel free to copy and modify to suit your needs

 Credit to http://macro.pf2.tools/ for the icons used in the macros